 In London on Monday night (19 December) Queen Elizabeth II attended the last Silver Jubilee function of the year.....

-In London on Monday night (19 December) Queen Elizabeth II attended the last Silver Jubilee function of the year.....a banquet given by all the Commonwealth High Commissioners.
+Background: In London on Monday night (19 December) Queen Elizabeth II attended the last Silver Jubilee function of the year.....a banquet given by all the Commonwealth High Commissioners.

 SYNOPSIS: The banquet was held at Marlborough House, where the Queen and the Duke of Edinburgh were welcomed by the Cypriot High Commissioner, His Excellency Mr Costas Ashiotis.
 In the past few years, Marlborough House has been the scene of many important Commonwealth meetings.